 This CCMP action provides for a reconsideration of current sediment management practices and changes that may benefit the ecosystem and human investments in the shoreline.
 It supports long-time efforts on the part of Estuary partners to address these issues, and seeks to close remaining knowledge, planning, regulatory, and funding gaps.
-More specifically, this action targets remaining challenges for beneficial reuse including the identification of sediment sources, the expense of delivering the sediment to reuse sites, and the need for pilot projects.
+More specifically, this action targets remaining challenges for beneficial reuse including the identification of sediment sources, the costs of beneficial reuse and the expense of delivering the sediment to reuse sites, and the need for pilot projects.
 In addition, it supports better coordination between projects clearing and excavating sediment and projects that need sediment.
 One current tool, SediMatch, needs more support and funding.
 SediMatch includes a website to match projects, as well as a forum to work through challenges of beneficial reuse.

-More research on local sediment dynamics is needed, as are pilot projects to better understand beneficial reuse and dispersal of sediment.
+In general, more research on sediment dynamics is also needed, as well as pilot projects to better understand beneficial reuse and dispersal of sediment.